This is a blog hop. Click the badges below to see more and join the fun!

 April point on the west side Quadra Island is the gateway point for major fishing excursions or to cruise north to the Discovery Islands.
 The marina we are in is located in the cove east of April Point Resort in a quiet secluded & protected bay.
 Continue reading

-Crazy Cats and their slightly off-the-beam human mother!
+4 Crazy Cats, 1 Goofy Dog, and their slightly off-the-beam human mother!

 Brothers and Adventure Cats